 |Sign-up bonus||50,000 American Airlines AAdvantage® bonus miles after making $2,500 in purchases within the first 3 months of account opening||50,000 American Airlines AAdvantage® bonus miles after making $5,000 in purchases within the first 3 months of account opening

 |60,000 bonus miles after making a purchase in the first 90 days and paying the annual fee||65,000 American Airlines AAdvantage® bonus miles after making $4,000 in purchases within the first 4 months of account opening|

 |Annual fee||$99, waived the first year||$450||$99||$99, waived the first 12 months|

 The bottom line

-For further reading, browse our latest rewards program articles.
+For further reading, browse our latest rewards program guides.

 The information about the AAdvantage® Aviator® Red World Elite Mastercard® has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.